-The State representatives shall be appointed or elected at the discretion of each “State Affiliate Organization” or by the members of the state known as “Member States”, but they must be regular members of NAFEPA.
-Each State representative to the NAFEPA Board of Directors has a primary responsibility for membership support and outreach, and to increase membership in NAFEPA.
+The State representatives shall be appointed or elected at the discretion of each “State Affiliate Organization” or by the members from “Member States”, but the representatives must be members of NAFEPA.
+Each state representative to the NAFEPA Board of Directors has a primary responsibility for membership support and outreach, and to increase membership in NAFEPA.
 In the event a state’s membership should fall below 5 current members, the representative will be given six months to reach the membership threshold of 5 current members.
 During this period the State representative will work with the Executive Director and the Membership Committee to explore ways to increase membership numbers, and they shall continue to be an active and voting member of the NAFEPA Board during the six month period.
 If after the six month period the state still has less than the required five members, the state would no longer have a representative on the Board.

-States qualifying for two Board members need to maintain the 100 members for two consecutive official reporting dates before the second member is added.
+States qualifying for two Board members need to maintain the 100 members for two consecutive official membership reporting dates before the second member is added.
 The notification of the name of the 2nd Board member should then be reported to the President and Executive Director within 30 days.
 Once a state has two members, in the event their membership falls below 100 at one of the official reporting dates, they will be given a six month extension until the next reporting date to increase their numbers to the minimum 100 member requirement in order to maintain two representatives.

-The President of each State Affiliate Organization must submit in writing by June 15 th the name of their NAFEPA Board Representative to serve on the NAFEPA Board for the coming Planning Year.
+The President of each State Affiliate Organization should email the NAFEPA President by July 15 th the name of their NAFEPA Board Representative to serve on the NAFEPA Board for the coming Planning Year.
 Member States should email the NAFEPA President by July 15 th a document approved by a simple majority of the current members designating who will serve as their Representative for the coming Planning Year.
 Multi-year appointments are allowed and the State Affiliate and Member State organizations should indicate this in the submission.